OusmaneAmate/Dimensionality_Reduction_Agricultural_Plant_Health/README.md

 ## Repo structure
 Processed_Data/ – prepared tabular datasets for experiments for onion, lettuce and carrot crops and related fungal diseases.
 Also contains a detailed description of the raw datasets.
-ML_Training/ – Code to generate baseline models using classical machine learning (Decision tree, Random forest and K-nn) DL_Training/ – Code to generate baseline models using  deep learning (lstm, mlp- and rnn_gru)
+ML_Training/ – Code to generate baseline models using classical machine learning (Decision tree, Random forest and K-nn).
+DL_Training/ – Code to generate baseline models using  deep learning (lstm, mlp- and rnn_gru).